Premier League Review - Matchday 7Oct 4

 Now Ten Hag has revealed all in an exclusive interview, delving deeper into his key philosophies, values and what he expects from his players.

-The Liverpool win seemed like a watershed moment, but after the game you pushed your players to play with more courage.
 Do you think it takes bravery to play for a club the size of Manchester United?

 Correct.
 Courage is an essential quality to play for Manchester United.

 That means in possession, keeping your options open and being brave enough to make the difficult pass.

 It means in attack, making runs and bringing the ball out from the back with confidence.